Live Chat

 });

-• 'init' is the first parameter passed to the liveChat function.
+• 'init' is the first parameter of the function.
 This is called a command and it tells the widget what you want to do with it.
-In this case, the widget is initialized.
-For more details, see the Commands section.
+In this case, we instruct the widget to initialize itself.
+For more commands and details about them, see the Commands (opens in a new tab) section.

-• '85ea1938-f457-496d-8532-8fa489beea63' is the second parameter passed to the liveChat function.
-This is called a command argument and it provides additional information for a command.
+• '85ea1938-f457-496d-8532-8fa489beea63' is the second parameter of the function.
+This is called a command argument or arg and it provides arguments for the command.
 A command can have no arguments, an optional argument or a required argument.
-It can also differ in type.
-Both the type and the requirement of the argument depends on specific commands.
-In this case, it is an optional argument of type string.
-For more details, see the Commands section.
+Both optionality and the type of the argument depend on specific commands.
+For more details, see the Commands (opens in a new tab) section.

 You can call this function from anywhere in your code where Live Chat has been initialized using the snippet provided on your Infobip account.